ekliao/EricLiaoDigitalGarden/src/site/notes/Web publishing with Obsidian + Github + Netlify.md

 This is the main guide, with thanks to [Feng Zhang (峰的博客)](https://fengrin.me/), that directly helped me build the website you're seeing.
 Its opening paragraphs enticed me with the idea of "publishing at the push of a button" (通過命令一鍵發布).
 It provides high-level steps without going into detailed steps, but luckily I managed to figure them out, especially the seemingly magical yet baffling parts of Netlify's role in this undertaking.

+*(Update 2023-07-27)* For detailed guide straight from the horse's mouth, see "Related Resources" at the bottom of this page.

 #project/learn-by-doing
 #paste/b
 [src: Feng's blog post](https://fengrin.me/posts/2022-12-19-publish-your-website-free-use-your-local-note-obsidian-gitHub-netlify)